What We Do

 The Canine “Macula”

-Dr. Mowat has worked to develop a deep understanding of the architecture of the central retina of the dog.
+Dr. Mowat has worked to develop a deep understanding of the architecture of the central retina of dogs.

 As humans, we have a specialized region of extremely high cone photoreceptor density, known as the fovea, where most of our “quality” visual tasks are focused, for example, reading and color perception.
 Dogs do not possess a traditional fovea but have a region of enriched cone photoreceptor density, known as the area centralis.
 This region may vary in location and prominence between different breeds of dogs.